nomadconnection/GoodsEvent/README.md

 @external
 def join_event(self, _join_message:int) -> None:
 ```
-- Enter the optional value _join_message when participating and participate in the event.
+- Enter the optional value _join_message when participating in the event.

 ```
 @external
 def raffle(self) -> str:
 ```
-- Only the owner is executable.
+- Only the owner can execute.
 Select the Winner of the Event.

 ```
 @external(readonly=True)